Does your business presence need spicing up?

 But I swam.
 I decided that I was going to make my afternoon of judging turnips the most honest and riveting article I could--and I did.
 Because here's the thing.
 Readers will only be as engaged as you get them to be, and if they've started reading about you or your business, you've already grabbed them...and that is your sink or swim moment.
 Are you keeping the reader reading?

 You already have a business, or a product, that you feel passionately about.
-But do you actually convey that passion to the rest of the world?
+But, do you actually convey that passion to the rest of the world?
 Including the Turnip-ites??
 That's where I can help.
 Sometimes your hard work just needs a little “kick”.
 A dash of panache.
 Or as I call it, “spreading a little spicy mustard!”
-Since the turnip festival I've had a lot of fun covering many other subjects, from curing everything from salmon to anxiety, to growing ferns and composting manure (which I actually won a national writing award for), and if I can spread spicy mustard over manure--figuratively speaking, of course--who knows where you and I can take your business!
+Since the turnip festival I've covered countless other subjects, from curing everything from salmon to anxiety, to growing ferns and composting manure (which I actually won a national writing award for), and if I can spread spicy mustard over manure--figuratively speaking, of course--who knows where you and I can take your business!

 Me, pretending I play volleyball

 If in the Cape Cod or Delray Beach area an in-person

 Payments can be made via PayPal, Venmo, credit cards